Tuesday, December 27, 2011

 You thank God that all your relatives are here

-That you do a living from what you love
+That you make a living from what you love

 On Friday dinners how you're happy